-- Ensure works comply with relevant regulatory and Project requirements. - Ensure the requirements of the CEMP are fully implemented, and in particular, that environmental requirements are not secondary to other construction requirements. - Endorse and support the Project environmental policy attached at Appendix A3. - Liaise with Roads and Maritime, Environmental Representative and other government authorities as required (including 24 hour basis). - Participate and provide guidance in the regular review of this CEMP and supporting documentation. - Provide adequate resources (personnel, financial and technological) to ensure effective development, implementation and maintenance of the CEMP. - Ensure that personnel receive appropriate induction training, including details of the environmental and community requirements. - Ensure that complaints are investigated to ensure effective resolution. - Stop work immediately if an unacceptable impact on the environment is likely to occur.
+- Ensure all works comply with relevant regulatory and Project requirements. - Ensure the requirements of the CEMP are fully implemented, and in particular, that environmental requirements are not secondary to other construction requirements. - Endorse and support the Project environmental policy attached at Appendix A3. - Liaise with Roads and Maritime, Environmental Representative and other government authorities as required. - Participate and provide guidance in the regular review of this CEMP and supporting documentation. - Provide adequate resources (personnel, financial and technological) to ensure effective development, implementation and maintenance of the CEMP. - Ensure that all personnel receive appropriate induction training, including details of the environmental and community requirements. - Ensure that complaints are investigated to ensure effective resolution. - Stop work immediately if an unacceptable impact on the environment is likely to occur.

-4.2.5 Project Engineer
+4.2.5 Construction Manager (Earthworks Pavement Manager)

-The environmental responsibilities of the Project Engineer include (but are not limited to):
+The environmental responsibilities of the Construction Manager include (but are not limited to):

-- Plan construction works in a manner that avoids or minimises impact to environment. - Ensure the requirements of the CEMP are fully implemented. - Ensure construction personnel manage construction works in accordance with statutory and approval requirements. - Ensure environmental management procedures and protection measures are implemented. - Ensure Project personnel attend an induction prior to commencing works. - Liaise with Roads and Maritime, the Environmental Representative and other government authorities as required. - Stop work immediately if an unacceptable impact on the environment is likely to occur.
+- Plan construction works in a manner that avoids or minimises impact to environment. - Ensure the requirements of the CEMP are fully implemented. - Ensure construction personnel manage construction works in accordance with statutory and approval requirements. - Ensure environmental management procedures and protection measures are implemented. - Ensure all Project personnel attend an induction prior to commencing works. - Liaise with Roads and Maritime, the Environmental Representative and other government authorities as required. - Stop work immediately if an unacceptable impact on the environment is likely to occur.

-4.2.6 Superintendent
+4.2.6 Superintendent (Site Supervisor)